ship-components/ship-components-select/README.md

 2. `npm test`

 ## History

+* 1.1.5 - Fixed a calc bug from the lastest postcss
 * 1.1.4 - Updated dependencies (for security)
 * 1.1.3 - Fixed a bug with a missing parent scroll class.
 Removed `dist/` folder
 * 1.1.2 - Updated React dependencies (for React 16)